paulocsanz/railway-alarm/README.md

 TODO

-- Healthcheck failure and cost alarms
+V0:
-- Pager-Duty + Discord + Slack + Email
+- Discord integration
 - Retry WebHook if a non 200 response is received
+- Add warm-up period leniency for new deployments for healthcheck
+- Healthcheck each replica
+- Allow adding an action to alarm: reboot/redeploy/stop
+    - Reboot unhealthy service instances for example
+    - Reboot on memory leak (if RAM > 80%)
+    - Add one more replica if CPU usage is too large
+    - etc
+- Configure alarm when >=, >, <= or <
+- Add INSUFFICIENT_DATA state
+- Persist alarms, display graphs with them over time
+  - Alarm change is lost if it changed while the alarm service was down, will require manual intervention in pager-duty/WebHook

+V0.5
+- slack + email integration
+- cost alarms
+- Alarm when deployment crashes
 - Endpoint to get current alarm state

-- Integrate with service instance size limits (RAM and CPU), allowing for percentage thresholds
+- Integrate horizontal auto-scale with it

+V1
 - Have more ergonomic interface than environment variables
-- Make GraphQL subscription for it
+- Make GraphQL subscription for alarms
 - Toast & Notification in front-end
+- Integrate with service instance size limits (RAM and CPU), allowing for percentage thresholds
+- Don't fetch usage every minute if not needed, use GraphQL API's start and end date more optimally
+- Add description to alarm/service

+V2
 - Period in seconds, not minutes
-- Don't fetch usage every minute if not needed, use GraphQL API's start and end date more optimally
+- Add percentile based metrics
+- Math expression alarms combining multiple metrics
+    - They all must have same period
+- Alarm based on data sources
+- Alarm on logs